MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-addcomclass-directive.md

 | Neutral | Neutral apartment |

 > [!NOTE]
 > If threading model is not specified, the server is loaded into the first apartment that was initialized in the process.
-For more information see, [InProcServer32](/windows/win32/com/inprocserver32).
+For more information, see [InProcServer32](/windows/win32/com/inprocserver32).

 ## Example